 What does the Public Trustee cost?

-The Public Trustee is able to charge the same costs and fees as a lawyer.
-Often a judge will set the amount of costs and fees payable to the Public Trustee.
-Generally, the fee for services provided is based on a percentage of the value of the person’s estate and is set out in the regulations under the Public Trustee Act.
+Depending on the services provided, the Public Trustee can charge the same costs and fees as a lawyer.
+In some cases, a judge will say what the Public Trustee can charge for its work.
+The fee for some services is based on a percentage of the person’s estate and is set out in the regulations under the Public Trustee Act.

-Usually a judge orders that the costs and fees of the Public Trustee be paid from the estate of the person.
-Sometimes a judge will order that another person, who may or may not be directly involved in the process, pay the costs and fees of the Public Trustee.
+Usually the Public Trustee’s costs and fees are paid from the estate of the person.
+Sometimes a judge will order that another person pay.
 The accounts of the Public Trustee are audited every year.

 Where can I get more information about the Public Trustee?